Lesson Plan - Get It!

 In this case, it's all about definition and verb confusion.
 It is absolutely necessary that you choose the correct words when you write and speak.
 You don't want to miss out on the joke, do you?

 The word "can" means "to be capable or able to do something."
-For example, in the illustration above, Bobby is literally asking Mrs. Clark if he is physically capable of getting up out of his seat, getting himself to the lavatory, and whatnot.
+For example, in the illustration above, Billy is literally asking his teacher if he is physically capable of getting up out of his seat, getting himself to the lavatory, and whatnot.
 Do you get it now?
 Think about how you typically use the word "can" in everyday conversation.

 I can do a handstand.
 I can play the piano.
 There are a number of things that I can physically do; I am capable, I can perform many actions.
 (As a quick aside, the word "could," often confused with "can," is simply the past tense of "can."
 Use "could" when talking about things that you were once able to do, but can no longer do.
 For example, when I was younger, I could run a mile in less than five minutes.
 Can I do it now?
 No, I cannot.)

 "May," on the other hand, is a bit different and is often misused along with its partner, "might."